EisenhornE/bounce-game/README.md

 ## Project Status

-The development of this game is currently on hiatus due to ongoing college classes.
-However, the existing stages provide a foundation for further development.
+The development of this game is currently ongoing.
+But at a slow pace to avoid burnout.

 ## Future Improvements